 ✔ We ensure 100% compliance for your business

 Africa HR Solutions takes care of employer of record services to clients that are looking to hire workers and operate payroll without first setting up a branch office or subsidiary in Ethiopia.
-Your applicants are hired via Africa HR Solutions Angola PEO in line with local labor laws and may be on-boarded in days rather than the months it usually requires.
+Your applicants are hired via Africa HR Solutions Angola Employer of Record (EOR Angola) in line with local labor laws and may be on-boarded in days rather than the months it usually requires.
 The individual is assigned to work on your team, working on your organization’s behalf exactly as if he or she was your worker.

 As always, we guarantee 100% compliance for your business in Africa.

 Ethiopia’s economy has been one of the fastest growing in the world over the last ten years.
 Several sectors are enjoying a boom period including the export of agricultural products.
-Almost 45% of the GDP is agricultural goods and the sector contributes 80% of exports and employs 80% of the labor force.
+Around 40% of the GDP is agricultural goods and the sector contributes 80% of exports and employs 80% of the labor force.

 Top crops are coffee, maize, pulses, cereals, sugarcane, and vegetables such as chickpeas.
 It is Africa’s busiest producer of coffee and the second biggest maize producer.
 Gold, oilseeds, leather, and khat are some of the other main exports, and there has been a boom in the floriculture sector recently.

 Patriots’ Victory Day